 Sawyer is the workhorse behind many of the awesome activities we come up with for nursing home seniors.
 Sawyer arranges for live bands to play, fireworks and barbeques, child plays and skits and tons of homemade goodies for the residents.
 Sawyer also helps secure donated goods from local businesses and works hard to include local youth in all of our activities and programs.

-Delany is 11 years old and a 5th grader at Jasper Elementary.
-She has been volunteering since she was 7, both at her church and through 4-H. She and her brother raised chickens through 4-H and provided over 100 DOZEN eggs to a local Christian food bank.
-She is also an Arkansas Diamond State Princess!
+Delany is an award-winning beauty queen and a student at Jasper Elementary.
+She transitioned to a spot on our main Kid Board in 2022 after serving a year as our Youth Literacy Director.
+She has been volunteering more than half of her life!
+She started helping others in her community when she was just 7 years old.
+She and her brother raised chickens through 4-H and provided over 100 DOZEN eggs to a local Christian food bank.
+She is also an Arkansas Diamond State Princess.

 Delaney has lived in Arkansas her whole life, and lives on the outskirts of Jasper just 5 minutes from the Buffalo National River.
 Jasper is known for its friendly people and the annual Elk Fest.